UMBCLU at SemEval-2024 Task 1A and 1C: Semantic Textual Relatedness with and without machine translation

 \section{Introduction}

-The objective of the SemEval 2024 Task 1 is to build and evaluate models capable of identifying relatedness between sentence pairs from a language.
-Both sentences in a sentence pair are from a single language taken from a selection of 14 languages belonging to 5 language groups.
-The task is divided into 3 sub-tasks, where each sub-task is aimed at studying a different type of model training: supervised (Subtask A), unsupervised (Subtask B), and cross-lingual (Subtask C).
-The languages and the data made available for each subtask are different.
-Extensive details about the languages, language groups, data, and the collection process can be found in the task description paper \cite{semrel2024dataset}.
-A detailed description of the task, sub-tasks, and datasets can be found in the shared task description \cite{semrel2024task}.
+The objective of the SemEval 2024 Task 1 is to build and evaluate models capable of identifying relatedness between a sentence pair.
+Sentence pairs from 14 African and Asian languages belonging to 5 language groups are annotated for relatedness and released for model development.
+The task is divided into 3 tracks targeting different types of model training: supervised (Track A), unsupervised (Track B), and cross-lingual (Track C).
+Each track targets a different subset of languages.
+Extensive details about the languages, language groups, and the data collection process are provided in the task description paper \cite{ousidhoum2024semrel2024}.
+A detailed description of the shared task, tracks, and datasets are provided in the shared task description paper~\cite{ousidhoum-etal-2024-semeval}.

-Semantic relatedness helps with understanding language meaning \citep{Jarmasz2012RogetsTA,miller-1992-wordnet} and is useful in many areas of natural language processing such as word-sense disambiguation \citep{wordsense}, machine translation \citep{BRACKEN_DEGANI_EDDINGTON_TOKOWICZ_2017}, sentence representation \citep{Reimers_2019}, question answering and summarization \citep{wang-etal-2022-just} and memory association \citep{elife,osgood}.
-However, semantic relatedness has been mostly restricted to finding word relatedness \citep{Feng_Bagheri_Ensan_Jovanovic_2017,budanitsky}, leading to a lack of sentence relatedness datasets.
-At the sentence level, relatedness has been limited to similarity, leading to a set of semantic textual similarity (STS) benchmark datasets and models.
-Similarity is a subset of relatedness and provides a very restricted view of STR \citep{abdalla}.
+Semantic relatedness helps with understanding language meaning \citep{Jarmasz2012RogetsTA,miller,elife,osgood} and is useful in many areas of natural language processing such as word-sense disambiguation \citep{wordsense}, machine translation \citep{BRACKEN_DEGANI_EDDINGTON_TOKOWICZ_2017} and sentence representation \citep{Reimers_2019, wang-etal-2022-just} which have numerous applications.
+Until recently, semantic relatedness has been mostly restricted to finding word relatedness \citep{Feng_Bagheri_Ensan_Jovanovic_2017,budanitsky}, leading to a lack of sentence-relatedness datasets.
+At the sentence level, relatedness has been limited to similarity, providing a restricted view of STR \citep{abdalla}.